Frenkie de Jong: 2020s

 In June 2021, De Jong was included in coach Frank de Boer's squad for UEFA Euro 2020.
 He played in all three group matches, as well as the Netherlands' 2–0 loss to Czechia in the round of 16.

 In November 2022, De Jong was included in the Dutch squad for the 2022 FIFA World Cup.
 On 29 November, he scored his first World Cup goal in a 2–0 win over tournament host Qatar in the team's final group match.
 On 9 December, he played the full 120 minutes as the Netherlands lost in a penalty shootout to eventual winners Argentina at the quarter-final stage.

 In June 2023, De Jong was part of the Netherlands' squad for the 2023 UEFA Nations League Finals, where he played the full match against both Croatia in the semi-final and Italy in the third place play-off.
 De Jong was named in the Netherlands' squad for UEFA Euro 2024, but had to withdraw due to an ankle injury.

+On 27 May 2026, De Jong was named in the Netherlands' squad for the 2026 FIFA World Cup.